syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ![](SfListView_images/SfListView-LoadMore.gif)

-## Customize load more view
+## Load more view customization

-The SfListView allows customizing user interface(UI) of `Load More view`.
+The SfListView allows customizing user interface(UI) of `Load More` view.

 ### Load more button